MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Introduction

-We evaluated MedFeat on a broad suite of clinical tabular prediction tasks spanning multiple datasets and outcomes, including settings with severe imbalance and heterogeneous missingness.
-Our experiments show that MedFeat consistently improves the performance of strong classical baselines, both in the practical default regime, where extensive tuning is not available, and with comprehensive optimization.
-We also demonstrate that MedFeat features generalize across different distributional settings, including transfer features from ICU cohorts to broader hospital populations.
+We evaluate MedFeat on a broad suite of clinical tabular prediction tasks spanning multiple datasets and outcomes, including settings with severe class imbalance and heterogeneous missingness, where most existing approaches fail.
+Our experiments show that MedFeat consistently improves the performance of strong baselines, proposes clinically meaningful features, and remains compatible with practical clinical constraints.
+We also conduct a simulated deployment study showing that MedFeat-generated features remain useful in different clinical environments.